Conservatory Roof Replacement Cost

 Leaking roofs are likely caused by damage that has been building gradually over the years due to slipping or warping panels, loose cappings, leaking vents or simply sealant problems around the panels.

-But even if the roof is not leaking, if you have a cheap conservatory polycarbonate roof, this can lead to condensation problems over time which in turn can cause mould which is harmful to the lungs, so this may be another reason to consider getting yourself a new conservatory roof.
+But even if the roof is not leaking, if you have a cheap conservatory polycarbonate roof, this can lead to condensation problems over time.
+In turn, this can cause mould, which is harmful to the lungs — so this may be another reason to consider getting yourself a new conservatory roof.

 Is it possible to put a tiled or solid roof on my uPVC conservatory?